 The Colorado Springs LGBTQ+ Oral History Project

 Lesbian, gay, bisexual, transgender, queer plus (LGBTQ+) history and activism in Colorado Springs is mostly invisible to mainstream queer history.
-The Colorado Springs LGBTQ+ Oral History Project was established in 2020 by Dr. Rushaan Kumar, Assistant Professor of Feminist and Gender Studies at Colorado College with Dr. Tre Wentling, Assistant Professor of Women’s and Ethnic Studies at UCCS, as a key contributor.
+The Colorado Springs LGBTQ+ Oral History Project was established in 2020 by Dr. Rushaan Kumar, Associate Professor of Feminist and Gender Studies at Colorado College with Dr. Tre Wentling, Associate Professor of Women’s and Ethnic Studies at UCCS, as a key contributor.

 The Project emphasizes four goals in studying life, resistance, and resilience.

-We have collected 45 oral history recordings, which are accessible via multiple platforms: the Tutt Library Digital Archive, Spotify, and Apple Podcasts.
-Dr. Tre Wentling and 49 UCCS students co-produced Seasons Three and Five of The Project, recording 19 of the oral histories.
+We have collected 59 oral history recordings, which are accessible via multiple platforms: the Tutt Library Digital Archive, Spotify, and Apple Podcasts.
+Dr. Tre Wentling has directed 58 UCCS students in their role as co-producers of Seasons Three, Five, and Seven of The Project, totaling 26 of the 59 oral history recordings.
+Wentling has received support from the following sources: Faculty Revitalization Grant, CU President’s Fund for the Humanities Grant, and Inclusive Culture & Belonging Impact Fund.

 The Colorado Springs LGBTQ+ Oral History Project harnesses the power of oral histories in preserving LGBTQ+ subcultures, memories, and lived experiences while simultaneously observing practices of joy, resilience, and community building among queer and transgender-identified people in Colorado Springs.